Felix on the Job

 Felix on the Job is a 1916 American short silent comedy film produced by Joseph De Grasse, directed by George Felix, written by Harry Wulze, and starring George Felix and Lon Chaney.
 (The Michael Blake book on Chaney states that Joseph De Grasse both produced and directed the film himself, and that George Felix just starred in it.
 He also spelled the writer's name "Harry Wielze" for some reason.)
 The film is considered lost.

 Plot

 Felix arrives at work in a really bad mood.
 Everything has been going wrong for him today, including being forced to ride to work on a moving "dolly".
-He is assigned to shingle a roof on a house by the river belonging to Tod (Lon Chaney).
+He is assigned to shingle a roof on a house by the river belonging to Tod.
 Felix goes to work, but one accident after another occurs, and he ends up destroying the roof instead of repairing it.
 The film degrades into a series of slapstick scenes from here on.
 He gets into a fight with Tod and his two sons, and they accidentally set fire to the house which winds up collapsing into the river.
 Tod and the boys throw Felix into the river, but in revenge, Felix manages to drive Tod's entire family into the drink.